MircoBabin/KeePassCommander/README.md

 # KeePass Commander
 KeePass Commander is a plugin for the [KeePass password store](https://keepass.info/ "KeePass").
-It's purpose is to provide a communication channel for php-scripts, bat-files, powershell, C#, ... to be able to query the KeePass password store from the commandline without configuration and without password.
+It's purpose is to provide a communication channel for php-scripts, bat-files, powershell, C#, git, ... to be able to query the KeePass password store from the commandline without configuration and without password.

 ![Screenshot](screenshot.png)